 The Hampton Archive Project

-It comprises of artifacts and documentations collected by Dr. O. W. Hampton in the Highlands of Papua over an 18-year period (1982-1999).
+It comprises artifacts and documentation collected by Dr. O. W. Hampton in the Highlands of Papua over an 18-year period (1982-1999).
 There are approximately 1000 artifacts from daily and ritual lives, which include many stone tools, accessories, and very rare textile materials such as spider-web cloths and looped fiber bags.
 In addition, there are more than 20,000 color slides, 200 sounds recordings on cassette tape made in the field, and meticulous research notes.

 Dr. O.W.
 (Bud) Hampton